 For detailed information on case planning processes, see Case planning - advice.

-Section 168 CYFA requires the Secretary to prepare a case plan if a protective intervener is satisfied on reasonable grounds that a child is in need of protection (that is at substantiation) and, amongst other things, to ensure the case plan is consistent with any order made by the Children’s Court.
+Section 168 of the Children Youth and Families Act 2005 (CYFA) requires the Secretary to prepare a case plan if a protective intervener is satisfied on reasonable grounds that a child is in need of protection (that is at substantiation) and, amongst other things, to ensure the case plan is consistent with any order made by the Children’s Court.
 All case plans must include a permanency objective (s.
-167).
+167, CYFA).
 If a protection order is subsequently made, the case plan and the protection order need to be aligned.

 This procedure covers: